What We Believe: The Beauty of the Catholic Faith Video Trailer

 Finally there was the issue of life, divine life.
 Even the Jews, who had the most truth about God, had a problem here.
 They knew what God required.
 But even the best among them lacked the power to do it.
 Take David for instance.
 When the chips were down, he proved defenseless against the power of lust, deceit, and even murder.

 Jesus is the way.
 Indeed he is a two way street.
 In him, God comes to meet us, holding nothing back, offering everything of who he is and what he has.
-Through Him and Him alone, we have access to God to such a point that we can now call him Abba, Father.
+Through Him and Him alone, we have access to God to such a point that we can now call God Abba, Father.

 Jesus is the truth.
 Not just some truth but the entire truth.
 He is God’s definitive and perfect Word expressing who God is, what He’s like, who we are, and what we need to do to be saved from misery and futility.

 And Jesus is the life.
-He gives us not only commandments and noble ideals, but also the power to live them out, the power to become new people.
+He gives us not only commandments and noble ideals, but also the energy to live them out, the power to become new people.
 That Power is the Lord and Giver of Life Himself, the Holy Spirit, who Jesus pours out on those who accept Him.